blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 ## Medalla Testnet
 Medalla is the final long-lasting testnet of Ethereum 2.0 Phase 0.

-The data schema that we present here represents the data that can be retrieved by Lighthose https API (https://lighthouse-book.sigmaprime.io/http.html).
+The data schema that we present here represents the data that can be retrieved by [Lighthose https API](https://lighthouse-book.sigmaprime.io/http.html).
-While the Lighthouse API allows the retrieval of an extensive array of data, our focus in this article is the /beacon/block/ endpoint (https://lighthouse-book.sigmaprime.io/http/beacon.html#beaconblock).
+While the Lighthouse API allows the retrieval of an extensive array of data, our focus in this article is the ['/beacon/block/ endpoint'](https://lighthouse-book.sigmaprime.io/http/beacon.html#beaconblock).
 The Lighthouse API documentation also provides sample data, yet sample data is not complete for all the fields and data types.
 A useful information available in our diagram is the parsing of the data in /beacon/block/ into tables of a relational database.
-The database schema also provides the data types for MySQL (https://www.javatpoint.com/sql-data-types#:~:text=SQL%20Data%20Types%201%20String%20Data%20types%202,Data%20types%203%20Date%20and%20time%20Data%20types), the key attributes of each table, and the foreign keys that relate the tables to each other.
+The database schema also provides the [data types for MySQL](https://www.javatpoint.com/sql-data-types#:~:text=SQL%20Data%20Types%201%20String%20Data%20types%202,Data%20types%203%20Date%20and%20time%20Data%20types), the key attributes of each table, and the foreign keys that relate the tables to each other.
 For the sake of simplicity, all bigint data types of Ethereum 2.0 have been represented as INT(255) and all hash strings -while many of them require much less memory- have been represented as TINYTEXT.